djipco/webmidi/website/api/classes/OutputChannel.md

 https://www.midi.org/specifications/item/table-3-control-change-messages-data-bytes-2)
 specification.

+Note: messages #0-31 (MSB) are paired with messages #32-63 (LSB).
+For example, message #1 (modulationwheelcoarse) can be accompanied by a second control change message for modulationwheelfine to achieve a greater level of precision. if you want to specify both MSB and LSB for messages between 0 and 31, you can do so by passing a 2-value array as the second parameter.

 <!--**Kind**: instance method of [<code>OutputChannel</code>](#OutputChannel)
 -->
 **Returns**: [<code>OutputChannel</code>](#OutputChannel) - Returns the `OutputChannel` object so methods can be chained.